Spots & Wrinkles: Tips To Prevent Premature Aging

 Age-associated skin problems

-With premature aging of the skin, the outermost layer of the skin becomes thinner and damages to the inner layers are more intense, causing a number of skin problems:
+With premature ageing of the skin, the outermost layer of the skin becomes thinner and damage to the inner layers are more intense, causing several skin problems:

-Pigmentation: The natural color of your skin comes from a pigment called melanin.
-Premature aging of skin affects the melanin production, resulting in discoloration in the skin.
+Pigmentation: The natural colour of your skin comes from a pigment called melanin.
+Premature ageing of the skin affects melanin production, resulting in discolouration in the skin.
+Read more on pigmentation.

 Wrinkles and fine lines: These are creases on the skin caused by ultraviolet radiation that obstructs the collagen production in the skin, making it lose its elasticity.